AmrutaKulkarni01/spellings-quiz/README.md

     ![Image of W3C CSS validator check](/assets/images/css_validator.png)

 -   JavaScript
     -   I ran the code through [JS Hint](https://jshint.com/) and discovered 28 warnings of which 4 were missing semicolons.
-Fixed those and 24 warnings remains of which I can't do anything about as far as I know.
+Fixed those and 24 warnings remain of which I can't do anything about as far as I know.
 No errors.

     ![Image of JS Hint Metrics](/assets/images/js_validator.png)

 -   Feature Testing
+    -   I tested that the 'Instructions' button is working, Once it is clicked 'Instruction Modal Box' is opening and close button on the modal box is working as well.
+    -   I tested that the 'On screen keyboard' is working fine.
+As expected clicking on the alphabet buttons results in typed alphbet shown in the textbox below.
+    -   I tested that only 'On screen keyboard' could be used for typing.
+    -   I tested that at any time quiz-type could be changed, by clicking on one of the 4 'quiz-type' buttons.
+    -   I tested that all the 4 quiz types are working correctly.
+This includes loading correct images randomly, spellings getting correctly verified and scores getting updated after each submit event.
+    -   I tested that the 'backspace', 'Submit' and 'Try Later' buttons are working correctly.
+    -   I tested that at the end of each quiz, final score and a message is displayed.
+    -   I tested that when a quiz is not yet selected, clicking on 'alphabet' buttons, 'Submit' button or 'Try Later' button has no effect and a warning is displayed saying 'Please select a quiz'
-    -   I tested
+    -   I tested that hovering effect is working on all the buttons.